U.S. corporations winning fight over human rights lawsuits

 WASHINGTON (Reuters) - A landmark U.S. Supreme Court decision in 2013 that made it all but impossible to sue foreign companies in U.S. courts for alleged roles in overseas human rights abuses is proving to be a boon for U.S. firms too, court documents show.

 In the roughly year and a half since the ruling in Kiobel v.
-Royal Dutch Petroleum Co, U.S. companies such as Chiquita Brands International Inc, IBM Corp and Ford Motor Co have successfully invoked the Supreme Court’s reasoning to fend off lawsuits alleging they were involved in human rights abuses in South Africa, Colombia and elsewhere.
+Royal Dutch Petroleum Co, U.S. companies such as Chiquita Brands International Inc CQB.N, IBM Corp (IBM.N) and Ford Motor Co (F.N) have successfully invoked the Supreme Court’s reasoning to fend off lawsuits alleging they were involved in human rights abuses in South Africa, Colombia and elsewhere.

 In the seven cases involving U.S. companies that federal appeals courts have decided since the Supreme Court rulings, corporate defendants have won five, according to a Reuters review of the court documents.
 Only one ruling was an outright win for plaintiffs.